mogunu/openshift-declaritive-pipeline-mysql/docs/plugin-comparison.md

 ### Pros
 - The spin up time for creating the kubernetes pod and registering it as a jenkins agent happens alomost as quickly as the docker plugin.
 - When you request a pod from the kubernetes cluster using this method, it will automatically include a jenkins-slave container that is used to register the pod as a jenkins agent in your jenkins node list.
-This means that the other containers in your pod do not have to include the jenkins-slave/JDK stuff added to them, and that you can more easily pull down container images from the internet and use them in your jenkins job.
+This means that the other containers in your pod do not have to include the jenkins-slave/JDK stuff, and that you can use common container images from the internet and use them in your jenkins job.
 - Containers within a pod have networking support.
 In other words, you can spin up multiple containers for a single jenkins job run, and those containers can communicate with each other over the local pod network.

 ### Example pod creation